achidlow/achidlow.github.io/_drafts/beyond-naive-bayes-part-1.md

 <div style="clear: both;"></div>

-### Footnotes

-[^1]: For an interesting example of this see _[Sachs et al. (2005)](http://science.sciencemag.org/content/sci/308/5721/523.full.pdf)_, which applied Bayesian network learning to protein signalling pathways, predicting a novel casual relationship which was then experimentally verified.

-{::comment}
 _In this post we'll show how to make Naive Bayes less naive by introducing tree structured dependencies using the Chow-Liu algorithm, resulting in a model with lower bias.
 We'll also use this as a very brief introduction to the broader class of probabilistic graphical models._

 Talking points: